chris-prener/data-skills-01/notebook/data-skills-01-complete.md

 ### R Notebooks

 This is an [R Markdown](http://rmarkdown.rstudio.com) Notebook.
 When you execute code within the notebook, the results appear beneath the code.
-We’ll use notebooks throughout the seminar series.
-Before each session, we’ll post a notebook on Github with certain code missing so that you can follow along and practice writing code.
-After each session, we’ll post a complete notebook with the “answers” so that you can go over it after the session or get caught up if you missing a session.
+I like to teach with notebooks, and use R Markdown more generally for statistical work when I want to start drafting both data/methods and results text.

 Try executing this chunk by clicking the *Run* button within the chunk (a green right-facing arrow that is reminiscent of a play button).